 In addition, motor vehicles should yield to bicycles in a bike lane.
 A bicycle accident that occurs as the result of a driver passing a bicycle at an unsafe distance or failing to yield can result in the driver’s liability.
 In Daytona Beach, bike accidents are commonly the result of:

 At Rue & Ziffra Law Offices, we have decades of experience helping bicycle riders recover just compensation for accidents in Volusia and Flagler Counties.
 We have lived and worked here for more than 40 years, and we take pride in representing fellow members of our community.
-If you have incurred medical bills, missed time from work, or experienced significant pain as a result of your injuries, we want to help you, and you can rest assured knowing that our team of attorneys is fighting to win the compensation you deserve.
+If you have incurred medical bills, missed time from work, or experienced significant pain as a result of your injuries, we want to help you.
+You can rest assured knowing that our team of attorneys is fighting to win the compensation you deserve.

 “You are a true example of what it takes to be with a successful law firm.
 I commend you, and your service.” – Carmen R., Palm Coast